Welcome to Year 6!

-Welcome back!
-We hope you had a fantastic holiday.
-It is wonderful to see the children return to school happy and full of enthusiasm.
 We are writing to share some information about life in year 6.

 Reading at home

-Maths and English homework is set every week on a Thursday and needs to be handed in by the following Wednesday.
-Maths homework will either be an activity on the website MyMaths, or a handwritten task based on what the children have been learning that week, revision of a prior concept or an introduction to a future concept.
+Maths homework is set every week on a Thursday and needs to be completed by the following Thursday.
+This homework will be an activity on the website MyMaths based on what the children have been learning that week, revision of a prior concept or an introduction to a future concept.
 Children have been given their log-in details for MyMaths, but if these have been misplaced, please inform the class teacher.

 Times tables and related division facts should be practised on an on-going basis, ideally a few minutes daily.
 Children are expected to know these and be making progress with them.
 Children are expected to know these and be making progress with them.
 ‘Times Tables Rockstars’ - Times Tables Rock Stars: Play (ttrockstars.com) - is an excellent website to use to practise these and children have been provided with logins to access this at home.

 All children are expected to complete and hand their homework in on time.
 If children are finding it difficult to complete their homework at home, they can choose to attend ‘Learning Links’ (homework club) for part of their lunchtime where they can receive support with their homework.